The-Creative-Programming-Group/Weather-App/README.md

 <br> <br>
 Next you will have to fill the `.env` file with your own API keys, following the `.env.example` file as a guide.
 <br> <br>
-After that you have to go into the city-data dir (`cd packages/city-data`), execute this command and follow all Convex setup instructions: `pnpm dlx convex dev`
+From there on you have to run `pnpm update:city-data-dev` (for inserting the city data into the db in the dev branch).
 <br> <br>
 After that you can run the following command, to look at the current state (with your own changes) of the project by executing this command at the root directory:
 `pnpm dev`